Live-streaming Council meetings

 In Canada many local authorities have their meetings covered on a local channel, and quite a few people actually watch them.

 However it looks like the demand is not enough to justify the expense.
-15 viewers per meeting for Taupo tells something, and many of them may be bots!
+15 viewers per meeting for Taupo tells us something, and many of them may be bots!

 InternetNZ used to record its meetings, as it wanted to show how transparent they were.
 So every meeting would be miked up with a dozen mikes, recording equipment and the like.
-A review a few years back found that the only people had ever accessed the audio files were staff (off memory), and so it was dropped.
+A review a few years back found that the only people who had ever accessed the audio files were staff (off memory), and so it was dropped.